tjtelan/tjtelan.github.io/content/blog/2020-12-10-questions-to-find-the-right-continuous-integration-system-for-you.md

 *   Do you need to be deployed on-site?
-What are the upfront and ongoing costs associated?
+*   What are the upfront and ongoing costs associated?
+*   Do you have secrets (like private keys, API tokens) that are needed at build time?

 #### Contributor model